d3p1/docker-magento/README.md

 ## TODOs

-- Implement:
--- *Script to deploy development and production environments:*
---- *Remember to include OpenSearch & Elasticsearch recommended host configuration*
---- *Remember to update OpenSearch & Elasticsearch JVM heap sizes to be at least 50% of system RAM or limit container RAM*
---- *Remember to create Traefik `acme.json` file with `600` permissions to avoid error: `traefik-1  | time="2024-03-26T03:03:26Z" level=error msg="The ACME resolver \"le-http\" is skipped from the resolvers list because: unable to get ACME account: permissions 644 for /etc/traefik/acme.json are too open, please use 600"`*
---- *Remember to export the `BASE_SEARCH_SERVICE` used for `devcontainer.json`*

 - Describe:
 -- *How to use `BASE_` host environment variables to update container environment variables* -- *How PHP CLI init Magento platform script works*